Pratyabhijna: Ābhāsa-vāda and Svātantrya-vāda

 Ābhāsa (ā- – slight, bhāsa – manifestation) – i.e. appearance in a limited way, or "slight manifestation of Śiva" is the Pratyabhijñā theory of manifestation.
 The supreme consciousness (samvit) is like a mirror and the universe is like a reflection appearing in it.
-The mirror analogy is often used to explain abhāsa because a mirror, like consciousness, can contain an infinity of different images without being itself affected.
+The mirror analogy is often used to explain ābhāsa because a mirror, like consciousness, can contain an infinity of different images without being itself affected.

 Pratyabhijñā affirms that the universe appears as an ābhāsa in the mirror of supreme consciousness, samvit, but unlike a physical mirror which needs an external object to form a reflection, the image in the mirror of samvit is projected by samvit itself – this activity is called svātantrya, power of will.
 In other words, the universe appears inside samvit because Śiva so desires.

 Advaita Vedanta proposes a somewhat similar theory of universe as an illusion superimposed on consciousness.
 The difference in Pratyabhijñā is that the cause of manifestation is not an eternal separate principle of ignorance (avidyā), but the will of Śiva, and the creation itself is ontologically real, not just an illusion.
 It is made of ābhāsas, which are nothing but the ideation of Śiva appearing as empirical objects.

 Thus, all things are ābhāsa: earth, water, fire, etc. All their qualities are ābhāsa.
-Complex ābhāsas are compose from simpler ābhāsas, culminating with the whole world.
+Complex ābhāsas are composed of simpler ābhāsas, culminating with the whole world.

 Paradoxically, even though ābhāsas have the nature of consciousness, they also exist externally on account of being manifested through the occultation power (maya) by Śiva.
 An advanced meditator is capable of seeing the world as ābhāsa, a flash of consciousness (cit) and bliss (ānanda), identical with his own self (ātman) and non-differentiated (abheda).
 In other words, the light of consciousness shines from within the object of perception, as an intuition, a super-human direct kind of vision.

 If the universe is contemplated from the point of view of manifestation, it appears as ābhāsa, but when contemplated from the point of view of the Ultimate Reality, it appears as svātantrya.
 Svātantrya is the complementary concept of ābhāsa accounting for the initial impulse of manifestation.
 The theory of svātantrya affirms that Śiva, the fundamental Reality, appears as distinct subjects and objects, but this does not conceal his real nature.
 Thus, the free will of Śiva, which is absolute unity, is to manifest, to create multiplicity.
 This impulse to create is Śiva's playful nature (lilā).